-More than half of the students receive support from friends or teachers for CWSN and more than half of the schools give access to special learning material at school.
-Some of the schools have trained or certified teachers to support children with special needs and have access to the assistive devices.
-Many schools even provide accommodation for CWSN.
-The schools must provide full access to the assistive devices, proper resources and accommodation to help improve support systems for children with special needs across school environments to promote inclusivity.
+Slightly more than half of the students receive support from friends or teachers for CWSN and almost half of the schools give access to special learning material at school.
+Some of the schools have access to the assistive devices and some have trained or certified teachers to support children with special needs.
+Few schools even provide accommodation for CWSN.
+To foster a supportive learning environment for CWSN, the schools must provide full access to the assistive devices, proper resources and accommodation for children with special needs across school environments.